 On the top, apart from other buttons, is instant access to ‘Parental Controls‘ here one can determine how long and when all and which particular game/s users and kids can play.

 Using the Games Explorer command bar, you can easily access any game-related settings for your software or hardware.
 You can drag the shortcuts of games installed in some other folder here too.

 If on running a game from the Games Explorer, you get an error message, you might want to see this post on Troubleshooting Games Explorer.
 Go here if you find that your Games Explorer is slow to open in Windows 7.

 Games Explorer in Windows 8

-You wont find Games Explorer in Windows 8 or Windows 8.1.
+You won’t find Games Explorer in Windows 8 or Windows 8.1.
 It has been deprecated.
-Now instead of the classic Microsoft Games like Free Cell, Hearts, Minesweeper, Freeball, Solitaire, Spider Solitaire, Chess titans, Purble Place, Inkball, Windows 8 comes with XBox games.
-A shortcut to open these Xbox Games is named as Games and placed on the Start Screen.
+Now instead of the classic Microsoft Games like Free Cell, Hearts, Minesweeper, Freeball, Solitaire, Spider Solitaire, Chess Titans, Purble Place, Inkball, Windows 8 comes with Xbox games.
+A shortcut to open these Xbox Games —Games— is available on the Start Screen.

 But if you still want to, just for the heck of it, open the Games Explorer in Windows 8, open Run box, type